2023 Yamaha YZ450FX

 Brakes are average which isn’t a bad thing.
 The front brake doesn't feel all that powerful since it isn't as touchy as other bikes out there, but they are very progressive and provide ample stopping power.
 Some of our testers prefer this brake over others for the modulated feel it brings.
 Most of our riders like the smaller 240mm rear disc as it’s a little less grabby.
 The stock chain is built to last and will outdo the aluminum sprockets that come on it.
 Wheels are pretty strong, though we did get some smaller dents in them with all of the racing we did.

-If you're looking to power lights on this bike, a WR450F stator is needed to get a lot more capacity out of it.
+If you're looking to power lights on this bike, a WR450F stator and flywheel is needed to get a lot more capacity out of it.
 It's a simple plug-and-play solution and has the reliability and performance of a known OEM part which is a plus.
 You can read more about that HERE.

 - A very neutral, get on and go motorcycle for the masses.

 Like most bikes we test these days, the YZ450FX is a very good bike.
 We’re lucky in that no one really truly puts out a bad bike that isn’t capable and appealing to any rider out there.
 However, where this Yamaha shines is that it is so appealing to so many people.
 It’s transitioned from a more peculiar bike that had a love it or hate it relationship with its riders to now being one of the most neutral bikes out there.
 It doesn’t really have many knock your socks off features and the spec sheet isn’t all that impressive, but once you get the bike moving everything works in unison.